Hemp Is Nature’s Miracle Crop

 Hemp textiles are quite versatile and have come a long way from the thick, burlap-like styles that they were associated with decades ago.
-When blended with other fibers like organic cotton, Tencel, silk, wool etc, hemp fabrics have incredible softness and can be used in myriad of ways.
+When blended with other fibers like organic cotton, Tencel, silk, wool, etc, hemp fabrics have an incredible softness and can be used in a myriad of ways.

-Hemp is one of the strongest and most durable of all-natural textile fibers.
-Products made from hemp will outlast their competition by many years.
+Hemp is one of the strongest and most durable of all natural textile fibers.
+Products made from hemp will outlast their competition for many years.
 Not only is hemp strong, but it also holds its shape, stretching less than any other natural fiber including cotton.
 This prevents hemp garments from stretching out or becoming distorted with use.